SamMartin92/Johnny-The-T-Shirt-Guy/README.md

 [Link to live site.](https://sammartin92.github.io/hello-project/)

 ## Objective
 My objective in this project is to build and deploy a static front end application for my first milestone project for the Code Institute using HTML & CSS.
-The 'client' in for the purpose of this project is my brother-in-law Johnny who designs and prints t-shirts & accessories.
+The 'client' in for the purpose of this project is my brother-in-law Johnny, who designs and prints t-shirts & accessories.

 The Johnny The T-Shirt Guy website is an online store for the small business Johnny the T-Shirt Guy.
 It is a simple site which allows users to gain awareness of the business, view and order products & make enquiries with Johnny.
 I have laid out the user experience design below: